swathiramesh/indy-sdk/doc/getting-started/run-getting-started.md

 `docker-compose up`

-The command above will create `getting-started` (the jupyter notebook) and `indy_pool` (collection of the validator nodes) images if they hasn't been done yet, create containers and run them.
+The command above will create `getting-started` (the jupyter notebook) and `indy_pool` (collection of the validator nodes) images if that hasn't been done yet, create containers and run them.
 The validators run by default on IP `10.0.0.2`, this can be changed by changing `pool_ip` in the `docker-compose` file.
 To get Jupyter click on the link in output (it must have following format: http://0.0.0.0:8888/?token= )

 **Note:** If you have previously started a test pool network, you may get an error saying there is an overlapping pool.
-If that's the case, just run `service docker restart` to refresh the networks.
+If that's the case, just run `docker network prune` to refresh the network.

 ### Stop